Afrikan Drumming, Movement, and Play Therapy Interventions

 About this Event

-This immersive one-day workshop introduces traditional Afrikan drumming as a culturally grounded and evidence-informed approach to mental wellness.
-Participants will explore how Afrikan rhythm, movement, play therapy, and Ubuntu-centered healing practices can support work with trauma, anxiety, depression, substance use, and the lasting effects of racism and discrimination.
+This immersive one-day workshop explores how Afrikan rhythm, movement-based play therapy, and Ubuntu-centered healing practices can support work with trauma, anxiety, depression, substance use, and the lasting effects of racism and discrimination.

 Clinicians will learn practical ways to integrate Afrikan drumming and movement-based play therapy interventions into clinical practice.